 Food: We brought all of our dehydrated meals into Chile from the US.
 We declared the food on the customs form and had no issue bringing it in.
 Our favorite meals are biscuits and gravy for breakfast and pasta primavera, chana masala, and chicken casserole for dinner.
 We also brought in Shot Bloks (these provide a nice energy boost while hiking), tea, and some Nuun electrolyte tablets (nice for recovery after hiking).
+For morning coffee, Starbucks VIA is by far the best instant option.
 We did not want to risk bringing dried fruit or salami into the country and having it confiscated at customs, so we bought our lunch food in Puerto Natales.

 Since we did not want to carry around 9 days worth of food, we ate meals at two of the refugios.
 We bought dinner at Refugio Grey and we bought meals at Chileno.
 The dinners at the refugios are overpriced but they taste decent and are hot!
 If you want to buy dinner, you just need to tell the refugio front desk before ~4 pm to reserve a spot.
 You can also order box lunches from the refugios, but we found these to be very mediocre.
 The refugios also sell dry food if you want to supplement your supply along the way.
 Note that they do not carry dehydrated backpacking meals, and instead carry things like pasta, beans, and packaged snacks.